AlexanderSemenuk/DT_TestTask/README.md

 4. **Checkpointing**: Add resume capability to restart from the last successful checkpoint if interrupted
 5. **Resource Monitoring**: Dynamically adjust batch sizes based on available system resources

+## Final result

+After running the code, all 30.001 rows were processed, with 111 duplicates found, and 29889 inserted

 ## Usage

 1. Configure the application in `appsettings.json`